-ACTA recognises that you may not feel comfortable identifying yourself when reporting a Disclosable Matter under this policy.
+ACTA recognizes that you may not feel comfortable identifying yourself when reporting a Disclosable Matter under this policy.
 Although an Eligible Person who reports a Disclosable Matter is encouraged to identify themselves, you may choose to remain anonymous when making the disclosure, over the course of the investigation and after the investigation is finalised.
 If you wish to remain anonymous, ACTA encourages you to maintain ongoing two-way communication, so that ACTA can ask follow-up questions.
 For example, disclosure from an email address from which the discloser's email address cannot be determined, and where the discloser does not identify themselves, will be treated as anonymous disclosure.
 During any investigations, you can refuse to answer questions, if you feel that the answers can reveal your identity.

-Approved By: ACTA COO Original Issue: 1 January 2020
+Approved By: ACTA CEO Original Issue: 1 January 2020

-Document Owner: ACTA Board Version: 2.0
+Document Owner: ACTA Board Version: 1.1

-Approval Date: 14 December 2023
+Approval Date:

-Page 3 of 7 Review Date: 30 November 2024
+Page 3 of 7 Review Date:

-However, if you do not share your identity, there may be some practical limitations which will impact ACTA's ability to conduct an investigation.
+However, if you do not share you identity, there may be some practical limitations which will impact ACTA's ability to conduct an investigation.